 Diver candidates undergo a demanding training process which begins with a complete physical examination.
 Those who pass, go on to a 2 week program of intensive physical and practical testing and training.
 Successful candidates earn the Certified Police Diver designation by demonstrating competence in all aspects of their training.

-The In-Water Rescue Team's regimen of training, practical exercises and requalification takes place throughout the year.
-In addition to monthly practice sessions, additional training may include:
+The In-Water Rescue Team's regimen of training, practical exercises and requalification takes place throughout the year, to include monthly practice sessions; additional trainings include:

 - Ice diving

 - Black water diving

 - Underwater communications